 Unit certificates are issued to bearer.
-The unit certificates shall be represented by global certificates (§ 24 of the Austrian Safe Custody of Securities Act, BGBI.
+The unit certificates shall be represented by global certificates (§ 24 of the Austrian Safe Custody of Securities Act, BGBl.
 [Austrian Federal Law Gazette] no. 424/1969).
 Since the unit certificates are represented by global certificates, as a rule no actual securities are issued.
 However, at the discretion of the management company the unit certificates may also be represented by actual securities, if this is stipulated in the prospectus.

-Under the agreement between Raiffeisen Bank Zrt. or another distributing agent ("distributing agent") and the client, the paying agent shall assume the role of a custodian (for the commission business between the parties).
+Under the agreement between Raiffeisen Bank Zrt. ("distributing agent") and the client, the paying agent shall assume the role of a custodian (for the commission business between the parties).
 The distributing agent shall hold its clients' unit certificates in a security deposit account at the custodian bank (Raiffeisen Bank International AG) and in dealings with the custodian bank shall be the person authorized to dispose of the account.
-This means that the client shall not be known to the custodian bank, even though he is the unitholder.
+This means that the clients shall not be known to the custodian bank, even though they are unitholders.

-The Hungarian Financial Supervisory Authority has been notified of the distribution of the unit certificates in Hungary pursuant to § 98 of Act No. CXCIII of 2011 on Asset Management Companies and Undertakings for Collective Investment.
+The National Bank of Hungary (respectively its legal predecessor, the Hungarian Financial Supervisory Authority) has been notified of the distribution of the unit certificates in Hungary pursuant to § 119 of Act No. XVI of 2014 on Collective Investment Schemes, their Fund Managers and on the Amendment of Certain Financial Regulations.